Rotation-Parameterized Graph Fractional Fourier Transform: Definition, Properties, and Optimal Filtering: Preliminaries

 \section{Preliminaries}

-This section introduces the core GSP concepts that form the foundation of the proposed AGFRFT.
-We first review graph signals and shift operators, then cover GFT and GFRFT, and conclude with angular rotations in the graph spectral space and AGFT.
+This section introduces the core GSP concepts that form the foundation of the proposed RP-GFRFT.
+We first review graph signals and shift operators, then cover GFT and GFRFT, and conclude with basis rotations in the graph spectral space and AGFT.